masi/companion.home-assistant/docs/notifications/critical.md

 ```

 ### ![Android](/assets/android.svg) Alarm Stream
 You can also force the notification to play from the alarm stream so it will make the device ring even if on vibrate/silent ringer mode.
-Users on Android 7 and below can still use the `channel` example below as we are just using it to override the default notification behavior for sound.
-In order to make a notification show up immediately and make a sound regardless of ringer mode follow one of the examples below.
+Users on Android 7 and below can still use the `channel` example but will not be able to change the notification sound (as channels have been added in Android 8).
+In order to make a notification show up immediately and make a sound regardless of ringer mode follow of the examples in the alarm stream sections below.

-Using this method to can send a normal notification:
+Using this method to send a normal text notification:

 ```yaml
 automations: